PdoyleC/PP2-Miscellaneous-Quiz/README.md

 - Code Inspired by fellow Code Institute students Lisa Tinmurth [Github](https://mrst12.github.io/Quizzical/).
 - Code institute for course material and content for correct and incorrect scoring.
 - Favicon code was found at the following site [Link to Favicon site](https://favicon.io/).
 - Code for timer to end quiz [Link to Stack Over Flow site](https://stackoverflow.com/questions/44314897/javascript-timer-for-a-quiz).
+The code was improved by changing that measurement of the countdown.

 ### Media